ADORSYS-GIS/token-status-link/README.md

 - Publish token status to an external status list server
 - Support for different token statuses (VALID, REVOKED)
 - Fixed connection parameters with safe defaults
-- Fast-fail mechanism (no retries) for failed publishing attempts
 - Secure communication with TLS 1.2/1.3
 - Support for authentication with the status list server
 - Detailed logging with unique request IDs for better traceability